HanTingYe/HanTingYe.github.io/3_Professional Activities.md

 * Student Volunteers, IEEE ICNP'21, ICCS'18

 <strong>Reviewer of Conferences:
+* The 32th IEEE Conference on Virtual Reality and 3D User Interfaces (VR’26)
 * The 24th IEEE International Symposium on Mixed and Augmented Reality (ISMAR’25)
 * The 2025 IEEE/CVF International Conference on Computer Vision (ICCV’25)
 * The 2025 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR’25)